melmatis/CEDARS/README.md

 ## Step 5: Call the Data Download Function
-use this code in your notebook to call the *cedars__download* function:
+use this code in your notebook to call the *cedars__download* function for single year:

 `from cedars__download import fetch_cedars_claims`